-One of the greatest threats to today’s connected world is the vulnerability of digital communication.
+One of the greatest threats to our connected world is the vulnerability of digital communication.
 Hackers devise ways to steal our identities, money and secrets.
 Cryptography is the science of secrets, which allows information to be exchanged over long distances, but remain secret from any unintended eavesdroppers.
 Most modern cryptographic methods rely on problems like factoring, which are difficult for digital computers to solve.
 The possibility of quantum computers in the future requires us to re-examine how we keep our information secure.

 Quantum key distribution (QKD) is a form of cryptography based on the uncertainty principle, and keeps our information absolutely safe, even against an attack from a quantum computer.